website watertownhistory.org

 Minneapolis.
 Every car and coach, as

-supply will last from six to eight hours, in case the
+so that the supply will last from six to eight hours, in case the dynamo does

 The vestibule train, with its new system of